 For questions, to share feedback or start a conversation, you can reach us at [email protected] or at @panasianvoices.

-Given this current landscape, we as co-producers, along with a host of hugely talented collaborators and interviewees locally, feel compelled to pool our skills and resources as a 100% volunteer endeavor and focus on what we can contribute in an educational effort to facilitate awareness, understanding, and change.
-Collectively, we are proud to introduce the Pan-Asian Voices and Experiences of NC (PAVE NC) initiative.
-Our goal is to help frame the narrative around the positives by sharing real stories through the lens of local Asian Americans and paving a path forward to conversations in our community.
+Given this current landscape, we, as co-producers, along with a host of hugely talented collaborators and interviewees locally, feel compelled to pool our skills and resources as a 100% volunteer endeavor and focus on what we can contribute in an educational effort to facilitate awareness, understanding, and change.
+Collectively, we are proud to produce the Pan-Asian Voices and Experiences of NC (PAVE NC) initiative, which amplifies AAPI voices in NC.

-Most importantly, thank you to all of our collaborators, interviewees, and community friends thus far for your generous support, encouragement, and engagement.
+We thank our collaborators, interviewees, and community friends for your generous support, encouragement, and engagement.

 Co-Producer, PAVE NC